kudobuilder/kudo/keps/draft-20190503-framework-testing.md

 ### Goals

 * Allow Framework developers to write acceptance and unit tests for Frameworks.
+* Allow Application Operators and Cluster Administrators to write tests that validate their customizations to Frameworks.
 * Run tests for Frameworks on pull requests for Frameworks.
 * Support running tests via a CLI against any cluster.
 * Integration with Sonobuoy to validate Frameworks in any cluster.